Portfolio > "THE PLAGUE"

 2024

-For this ongoing body of work, I used celebrated and lesser-known Impressionist paintings as a departure point.
-I am not channeling the Impressionist aesthetic ideas of trying to depict light and fleeting moments, but rather I am using their compositions to visually comment on contemporary third spaces.
-Furthermore, instead of attempting to emulate the trademark Impressionist brush-strokes of Monet, Van Gogh, Renoir, or Seurat, I pursued a layered and detailed painting application that might recall children’s books illustrations.
-But while I am not depicting cute bunnies in pretty environments, my third spaces are inhabited by rats.
+For this body of work, I used both celebrated and lesser-known Impressionist paintings as starting points.
+I am not channeling the Impressionist aesthetic of depicting light and fleeting moments but rather using their compositions to visually comment on contemporary third spaces.
+Furthermore, instead of attempting to emulate the trademark brushstrokes of Monet, Van Gogh, Renoir, or Seurat, I employed a layered and detailed painting style reminiscent of children’s book illustrations.
+However, while I am not depicting cute bunnies in idyllic settings, my third spaces are inhabited by rats.

-Visually speaking, there is a surreal absurdity in my paintings as I portray rat-people in everyday public environments.
-At a deeper level, my work taps into a philosophical absurd by showing characters behaving in ways that negate the very essence of third spaces—milieus for community building.
-Particularly after the Covid-related quarantines, it would be absurd if we have not learned anything about the fragility of human existence and the environment.
-We can only hope that, as we adapt to a new normal during the ongoing pandemic and we visit third spaces, people would act differently.
-However, this is a tall order to ask because no one is immune to the absurd.
-It is intrinsic to our human condition to repeat mistakes of the past and to perpetuate isolationist patterns and a sense of entitlement.
-Therefore, we are the ultimate plague that is destroying the planet and everything on it.
+Visually, my paintings embrace a surreal absurdity by depicting rat-people in everyday public environments.
+On a deeper level, my work explores a philosophical absurdity by portraying characters who behave in ways that contradict the very essence of third spaces—places meant for community building.
+Particularly after the COVID-19 lockdowns, it would be absurd if we had learned nothing about the fragility of human existence and our environment.
+As we adapt to a new normal and return to third spaces, one might hope that people would behave differently.
+However, this is a tall order because no one is immune to the absurd.
+It is intrinsic to our human nature to repeat the mistakes of the past, perpetuate isolationist patterns, and maintain a sense of entitlement.
+In this sense, we are the ultimate plague, destroying the planet and everything on it.